(This story has been updated from an earlier version.)

 Consolidation continued in the cannabis industry Tuesday, with four major marijuana businesses from the United States and Canada merging to launch a multinational company with combined revenue forecast to total more than $200 million next year.

-Operating under the name TILT Holdings, the new companies will include the combined operations of Baker Technologies, Sea Hunter, Briteside and Sante Veritas Therapeutics, according to a news release.
+Operating under the name Tilt Holdings, the new companies will include the combined operations of Baker Technologies, Sea Hunter, Briteside Holdings and Sante Veritas Holdings, according to a news release.